epatso/la-kenak/README.md

 Also Apache is a good option and phpmydmin makes life easier for mysql entries.
 So under windows install it using xampp or mampp or any other web server.

 A ready to use version (out of the box for ex. in a usb stick) will be provided soon.
+For a web-server implementation several changes have to be made mainly in the text production and saving to mysql (right now LARGETEXT is used to store the text chapters in the database which incresses the DB dramatically).
+Some limits have been implemented for this reason.
+You can change those limits by the administration interface for every user or the main user.

 - PHP version >5.4 (as PDO was used in medoo)
 - mysql